jnweiger/OCFFS/README.md

 OCFFS is based on FUSE, a user land filesystem abstraction available in Linux (and OSX, though untested there).
 For the Windows Desktop the Dokan project provides a FUSE-compatible API (also untested).
-The first prototype requires python3 and interacts with the client.
+The current prototype requires python3 and interacts with the client.
 Implementations for speed would be built into the desktop client (using C or C++ then).

-The first draft is available at https://github.com/jnweiger/OCFFS - please file issues there.
+The prototype implementation is available at https://github.com/jnweiger/OCFFS - please file issues there.

 ## Implementation details